-What Can a Handyman Do in Erie, PA?
+What Can a Handyman Do Without a License in Erie, PA?

 Pennsylvania does not issue a single statewide “general contractor license.”
 Instead, most handyman/home-improvement work in Erie is regulated through PA’s Home Improvement Contractor (HIC) Registration (state level) plus local (city/county) permits and any required local trade licenses (electrical/plumbing/HVAC are typically locally licensed).
 If you do home-improvement work on a residential property in PA totaling more than $5,000 in a calendar year (including labor and materials), you generally must hold a PA HIC registration; smaller/limited work may fall under exemptions, but permits and local trade licensing can still apply.